fadedgrime/em.freshify.help/instructions.md

 As part of the verification process, you may need to confirm your identity by providing your Roblox and Discord usernames to ensure that the required users have completed the onboarding.

 ### STOP!
 If you have any questions, please contact the Proctoring Administrator.
+If you exit at any time without completing and need access, contact the Proctoring Administrator.

 [Proceed](#firstpage.md){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }